BibleResearch/bible-notes/old_testament/prophets/jonah.md

 # Jonah ~ *“Dove”*

+## Theme(s)
+- **God's Righteousness and Inevitable Judgement.**  This book begins with a command given to Jonah that he go to Nineveh and announce the judgement God was planning to pour out on the city.
+From this, we see that God is righteous and cannot stand evil.
+Also, we see another instance of the recurring pattern that disobedience and rebellion against God demands judgement.
+- **God's Mercy and Compassion.**  In this book, we see that God is immensely merciful and compassionate.
+He relents of the judgement He had planned to bring against Nineveh (4:11), sends a fish to save Jonah (1:17), and calms the sea for the sailors (1:15).
+God is so characterized by mercy and compassion (see Exodus 34:6) that Jonah cites this as the reason he fled from God's command in the first place (4:2).
+He was sure God would end up being compassionate and relent concerning calamity (for some, unwritten reason, he didn't want this to occur).
+- **God's Patience.**  The book of Jonah also reminds us of God's tremendous patience.
+God is patient with Jonah even in his rank disobedience (ch.
+1).
+He is patient with the Ninevites in sending Jonah to them to warn them of the coming judgement forty days before it occurs rather than punishing them outright (3).
+God is patient in the foolishness of Jonah after God choose to show mercy and compassion on Nineveh by not sending judgement (4).
+If the Bible is true in describing every sin as a personal offense against God, then God has displayed patience which ought to bring us to our knees in worship!
+- **YHWH is the God of Gentiles as well as Jews.**  It is fascinating that Jonah's initial mission is to gentiles (the Ninevites) and, even in his disobedience, more gentiles (the sailors) come to trust in YHWH.
+It is clear from this book that God is not a God who is only concerned with Israel and the Jewish people, but also with the whole world including gentiles.
+All of the attributes of God described above (righteousness, mercy, compassion, and patience) are all demonstrated to gentiles in this book.
+In fact, this book goes so far as to make the one Jewish follower of YHWH, Jonah, seem unfaithful and stubborn relative to the gentiles with whom he comes in contact.
+In many ways, the gentiles in this story are foils for Jonah (and it is the gentiles, not Jonah, who display a right attitude toward God).

+## Outline
+**0. Jonah Flees the Presence of YHWH  [1:1-16]**

+**I. Jonah in the Fish  [1:17 - 2:*10*]**

+**II.
+Jonah in Nineveh  [3:1-9]**

+**III.
+God's Mercy and Jonah's Anger  [3:10 - 4:*11*]**

 ## Observations/Notes
   - I believe that many (I dare say 'most') Christians have a wrong view of this book.
 From their perspective, a simple outline of the events in this book would be something like: